 That same year, despite pressure from Soviet authorities, the Nobel committee awarded Pasternak a Nobel Prize in Literature for his novel.
 He thanked them, but refused to accept the award, for fear of losing his Soviet citizenship and being exiled.
 Over 30 years later, Pasternak's son Yevgeny accepted the award for his father.

-The movie grossed more than ten times its then huge budget of $11,000,000.
+The movie grossed more than ten times its huge budget of $11,000,000, or about $85,000,000 in today's money.
 The score, composed by Maurice Jarre, remains one of the most popular and best selling film soundtracks, with Lara's Theme being the best loved piece.

 Today, Dr. Zhivago is rightfully considered an all-time classic film.
 Unfortunately, Boris Pasternak never lived to see it.
 He died of lung cancer in 1960 at the age of 70.